Mario Hezonja: Panathinaikos (2021)

 On 22 February 2021, Panathinaikos signed Hezonja for the remainder of 2020–21 season.
 There was an option on his contract for an additional year (until 30 June 2022), with a buy-out clause from FC Barcelona estimated around €400,000.
 Enes Kanter Freedom, Hezonja's Turkish teammate on the Portland Trail Blazers, allegedly played a vital part in his transfer to the Greek powerhouse, having also expressed his sympathies towards both Panathinaikos and the country of Greece in the past.

 UNICS (2021–2022)

 On 31 July 2021, Hezonja signed with the Russian team UNICS Kazan of the VTB United League, and of the EuroLeague until it was suspended due to the 2022 Russian invasion of Ukraine.
 On 26 January 2022, he was named a VTB United League All-Star, as part of the World Stars team.

-Real Madrid (2022–present)
+Real Madrid (2022–2026)

 On 21 July 2022, Hezonja joined reigning Spanish champions Real Madrid on a two-year deal.
 He won the EuroLeague in 2023 and was runner-up in 2024.
 On 2 July 2024, Hezonja signed a five-year contract extension with the Spanish powerhouse.

-In September 2024, he was sidelined for an unspecified amount of time after getting ill and losing weight as a result.
-On October 2, he had resumed practices but was still questionable on returning to action.
+On 28 September 2024, Hezonja was sidelined for an unspecified amount of time after getting ill and losing weight as a result.
+On 2 October, he had resumed practices but was still questionable on returning to action.

+On 1 June 2026, Hezonja was awarded the Spanish Liga MVP, having helped Madrid to the top of the standings after averaging 17.5 points, 4.9 rebounds, and 1.9 assists across 44 appearances.

+Cleveland Cavaliers (2026–present)

+On July 26, 2026, Hezonja signed a one–year, $2.85 million contract with the Cleveland Cavaliers, making his return to the NBA after a six-year absence.